Liquidiser/replit2_QDOS_Camera/build-preparation/BUILDING_APK.md

 - `preview` - For internal testing APKs (default)
 - `production` - For Play Store app bundles

-The script will:
+This script provides more interactive features:
-1. Check if EAS CLI is installed and install it if needed
+1. Checks if EAS CLI is installed and installs it if needed
-2. Verify you're logged in to EAS and prompt for login if needed
+2. Verifies you're logged in to EAS and prompts for login if needed
-3. Trigger the build with the specified profile
+3. Triggers the build with the specified profile
-4. Provide a URL where you can monitor build progress and download the APK
+4. Provides a URL where you can monitor build progress and download the APK

-### Option 2: Manual EAS Build Process
+### Option 3: Manual EAS Build Process

 If you prefer to run the commands manually: